zendtech/devzone_conference_list/README.md

 This page list all known PHP and PHP related conferences.
 If we have missed one, fork the [DevZone Conference List](https://github.com/zendtech/devzone_conference_list) repo and read the Contributing guide.

 ## North America
-* [Lone Star PHP](http://lonestarphp.com) : April 20-22, 2017 : Dallas, TX US
-The Lone Star PHP conference is back again for another great year!
-We're in our seventh year and we're making things better all the time.
-This year's event will provide all of the great PHP speakers and content you've come to expect from Lone Star PHP.
-After great success, we are bringing back the Training Day.
-Training Day will provide a more hands-on experience for all that attend.
-There'll be plenty of time to spend with the local PHP community too through after-parties and other events.

 * [php&#91;tek&#93;](https://tek.phparch.com/) : May 24-26, 2017 : Atlanta, GA US
 The premier PHP conference and annual homecoming for the PHP Community.
 This conference will be the 12th annual edition, and php[architect] and One for All Events are excited to bring it to Atlanta, the empire city of the south!